 Applications for the winter internship program are now open!
 The internship program connects students with offices in the House of Commons, Senate, and City Hall.
 Check out the link in our bio to find the application link!
 Any questions can be sent to firstname.lastname@example.org

 IPPSSA, the association representing all students studying Political Science, Public Administration, and International and Modern Languages Studies at the University of Ottawa is looking to connect students with volunteer internships on Parliament Hill, and in the National Capital Region.

 Established in 2017, the Internship program is the largest student-created political internship program in Ottawa.
 It has provided much-needed entry-level experience to students and has been a resounding success in the IPPSSA community.

 Hundreds of students have been placed in the offices of Members of Parliament, Senators, and Ottawa City Councillors.

 Requirements of Students

-Students will work part-time for a period running from Late-September to early December
+Students will work part-time for a period running from Late-January to early April

 Work consistent hours ranging from 5-15 per week.

 Have an open mind, willing to work and perform any task required within reason.

 Use discretion and be respectful towards the MP/Senator/City Councillor and his/her/their staff.